Fort Vaux

 Fort Vaux (Fort de Vaux), in Vaux-Devant-Damloup, Meuse, France, was a polygonal fort forming part of the ring of 19 large defensive works intended to protect the city of Verdun.
 Built from 1881 to 1884 for 1,500,000 francs, it housed a garrison of 150 men.
 Vaux was the second fort to fall in the Battle of Verdun after Fort Douaumont, which was captured by a small German raiding party in February 1916 in the confusion of the French retreat from the Woëvre plain.
-Vaux had been modernised before 1914 with reinforced concrete top protection like Fort Douaumont and was not destroyed by a German heavy artillery fire, which had included shelling by 16 in howitzers.
+Vaux had been modernised before 1914 with reinforced concrete top protection like Fort Douaumont and was not destroyed by German heavy artillery fire, which had included shelling by 16 in howitzers.
 The superstructure of the fort was badly damaged but the garrison, the deep interior corridors and stations were intact when the fort was attacked on 2 June by German Stormtroops.

 The defence of Fort Vaux was marked by the heroism and endurance of the garrison, including Major Sylvain-Eugene Raynal.
 Under his command, the French garrison repulsed German assaults, including fighting underground from barricades inside the corridors, during the first big engagement inside a fort during the First World War.
 The last men of the French garrison gave up after running out of water (some of which was poisoned), ammunition, medical supplies and food.
-Raynal sent several messages by homing pigeon (including Le Vaillant, requesting relief for his soldiers.
+Raynal sent several messages by homing pigeon (including Le Vaillant), requesting relief for his soldiers.
 In his last message, Raynal wrote "This is my last pigeon".

 After the surrender of the garrison on 7 June, Crown Prince Wilhelm, the commander of the 5th Army, presented Major Raynal with a French officer's sword as a sign of respect.
 Raynal and his soldiers remained in captivity in Germany until the Armistice of 11 November 1918.
 The fort was recaptured by French infantry on 2 November 1916 after an artillery bombardment involving two long-range 400 mm railway guns.
 After its recapture, Fort Vaux was repaired and garrisoned.
 Several underground galleries were dug to reach far outside the fort, one of them being 1 mi long, the water reserve was quadrupled and light was provided by two electric generators.
 Some damage from the fighting on 2 June can still be seen.
 The underground installations of the fort are well preserved and are open to the public for guided visits.